iHRIS/iHRIS/docs/user/ihris_apps.md

 # iHRIS Apps

-This feature is used for enhancing iHRIS/ adding plugins.It allows the development of iHRIS  web applications in the developer's preferred programming language .
+This feature is used for enhancing iHRIS/ adding plugins.
+It allows the development of iHRIS  web applications in the developer's preferred programming language .

 Example- Dictionary app- Pulls all text in the system, and allows users to add translation for the text.